0xDaksh/Watson-BurgerBot/README.md

 2. Please change `'addYourWorkspaceId'` at line 34.

+3. Install Node_Modules -

+            npm install

-3. Run it using -
+4. Run the Server -

             npm start

+5. Use it at - localhost:3000 or add a process.env.PORT